 The Registrar's Office distributes rosters showing student information, including prerequisites, class year, and major/minors for information while running the lottery.
 Lottery results can be entered by the faculty member using the STAR Lottery system in BIONIC or the Registrar's Office is more than happy to run the lottery for the faculty member.

 The lottery may be held according to almost any criteria the faculty member wants.
 Some of these criteria include:

 **Starting for registration for Spring 2014, pre and co-requisites will be system enforced.
 Students will not be allowed to preregister unless they have the proper course preparation.

 There are also a few critiera that can't be used for a lottery:

-After the lottery has been held, the Registrar's Office posted the lottery results on the website for students to see.
+After the lottery has been held, the Registrar's Office posts the lottery results on the website for students to see.
 Students that are dropped from the course have their registrations dropped for them.
-Students who were put on the waitlist remain on the roster.
-(Note: There is no designation on the roster to show who is waitlisted and who is enrolled.
-The faculty member must refer to the lottery website)
+Students who were put on the waitlist are put into waitlisted status.
+NEW FOR FALL 2013: As student's drop your class, waitlisted students will automatically be enrolled in their waitlist order.

 Once the lottery is posted, you must follow your lottery when classes begin.
-Any student on the "enrolled" list on the lottery page, must be granted admission into the class.
-Waitlisted students have next priority if spaces open up.
+Any student on the "enrolled" list on the lottery page, must be granted admission into the class provided they come to the first class.
+Waitlisted students have next priority if spaces open up and are automatically enrolled when space is available.
 If you still have available seats on the first day of classes, a secondary lottery can be held among those students who were shopping the class.
 Secondary lotteries must be held prior to the second class meeting.
 In all these situations, if a student does not show up on the first day of class, they forfeit their seat in the class even if they still appear on your roster.

 If you have any questions about lotteries or what to do if you class is overenrolled, please contac the Registrar's Office.